 A dark history

 The tale of Attack on Titan is now the stuff of legend.
-The manga, first serialised in 2009, follows the tale of Eren Yaeger and set in a post-apocalyptic world, where humans are hunted to the brink of extinction by giants called titans.
+The manga, first serialised in 2009, follows the story of Eren Yaeger and is set in a post-apocalyptic world, where humans are hunted to the brink of extinction by giants called titans.
 The remaining humans live behind three protective circular walls.
-At the beginning of the story, a wall is breached and Eren’s mother is killed and eaten as a result.
+At the beginning of the story, a wall is breached, and Eren’s mother is killed and eaten as a result.

-Throughout the seasons, traitorous behaviour is revealed from within the Survey Corps, plus, the humans and titans get to know each other more and exploit attempt to exploit that knowledge in the pursuit of victory.
-As the story reaches its climax, there’s only one certainty: all-out war.
+Throughout the seasons, traitorous behaviour is revealed from within the Survey Corps, plus the humans and titans get to know each other more and exploit attempt to exploit that knowledge in the pursuit of victory.
+There’s only one certainty as the story reaches its climax: all-out war.